SysKitTeam/docs-securitymanager/get-to-know-security-manager/snapshots-screen.md

 date: 05/04/2018
 ---

-This screen will display all the snapshots of your enviroment created using SysKit Security Manager.
+This screen will display all the snapshots of your environment created using SysKit Security Manager.

 The __Load Duration__ column displays how long it took to take a snapshot of your environment.